7 Up

-7 Up (stylized as 7UP worldwide) or Seven Up, is an American brand of lemon-lime–flavored non-caffeinated soft drink.
-The brand and formula are owned by Keurig Dr Pepper, although the beverage is internationally distributed by PepsiCo except in the UK where it is distributed by Britvic, PepsiCo's designated UK distributor.
+7 Up (stylized as 7Up) or Seven Up, is an American brand of lemon-lime–flavored non-caffeinated soft drink released in 1928.
+The brand and formula are owned by Keurig Dr Pepper in the US, and PepsiCo in international regions.
+Although also distributed by PepsiCo in most regions, the beverage is distributed in the UK by Britvic, PepsiCo's designated UK distributor.
+The brand competed primarily with The Coca-Cola Company's Sprite and PepsiCo's Starry.